 This one doesn’t have a ton of history as a name, but there have been plenty of Azaleas (the exotic pink flowering bush) born in the last five years, thanks to Australian rapper Iggy Azalea.
 Pronounced “A-Zay-Lee-Ah” (it can also be spelled Azalia), nicknames include Zaylee, Lea, Zal and Azzy.

-Yes, she was Aladdin’s feisty love interest in the ’90s Disney classic, but the aromatic flower dates back to ancient Persia.
+Yes, she was Aladdin’s feisty love interest in the 1990s Disney classic, but the aromatic flower dates back to ancient Persia.
 Other spellings and variations include Jasmin, Jazmine, Jazmin, Jasmyn, Yasmin, Yasmine and Jessamin; call her Jazz/Jas, Jazzy, Minnie, Jay.
-(Jasmine Mickael Jordan, Michael Jordan’s daughter.)
+Influences include Jasmine Mickael Jordan, Michael Jordan’s daughter.

 From the flower we associate with Remembrance Day, the name Poppy is really hot right now (and not just for Grandpas—yes, we know there are Poppies out there).
 Not only is it sweet and girly, but it’s definitely spunky and hip.
 Nicknames include Pop, Popsy, Pip, Pops, Pepper.
-(Poppy Honey Rosie, daughter of James and Jules Oliver; actress Poppy Montgomery has four daughters are named Lily, Daisy, Marigold and Rosie.)
+Influences include Poppy Honey Rosie, daughter of James and Jules Oliver, and actress Poppy Montgomery has four daughters named Lily, Daisy, Marigold and Rosie.